sdc-china/IDA-doc/_posts/2018-01-07-installation-installing-ida-application.md

 ## Step 1: Installing IDA Web Application

 The IDA Web Application can be installed on WebSphere Application Server (WAS), Liberty, Docker, or Openshift.
+Please access IDA web URLs using HTTPS.

 ### Installing on Liberty